-Mexican Street Corn, or Elotes.
-This grilled corn recipe is coated with a cooling lime Crema, spiced with some Chile powder, and topped with crumbled Cotija and diced cilantro.
-The perfect side dish or appetizer!
+This Elotes, grilled Mexican Street Corn recipe, is coated with a cooling lime crema, spiced with some chile powder, and topped with crumbled cotija and diced cilantro.
+The perfect BBQ side dish or appetizer!

+- Step 3: Grill the corn.
 Remove the husk and silk from the corn.
-Cook the corn either on a grill or in a hot skillet.
+Cook the corn either on a grill or in a hot skillet

-- To make Elotes en vaso like you would find at a lot of taco shops, this Esquites recipe is what you are looking for!
+- Mexican Street Corn in a Cup: To make Elotes en vaso like you would find at a lot of taco shops, this Esquites recipe is what you are looking for!
 It’s very similar, but involves cutting the corn off the cob, mixing with a similar sauce, and toppings.

-- This recipe is easily customizable, if you would prefer to not use mayonnaise, you can cut it out and use just crema.
+- Customize: if you would prefer to not use mayonnaise, you can cut it out and use just crema.
 I have seen recipes that use yogurt instead of either options.
 And you could also use veganaise if you are wanting to make this dairy free.

 More Recipes you may enjoy: